Atxness/Project-X/README.md

 # Project-X

-Everyone has to start somewhere, this is where coding begins
+Everyone has to start somewhere, this is where my coding begins